How to Protect Your Team from the Effects of Silica - Worksite Medical

 Medical surveillance testing helps employers like you to create OSHA-compliant occupational health & safety programs.

 These required programs both reduce the effects of silica, and stay ahead of underlying health issues within in employees.
-And, they limit excessive workers’ compensation claims while keeping your company from OSHA fines and citations.
+And, they limit excessive workers’ compensation claims while keeping your company safe from OSHA fines and citations.

 Worksite Medical brings the entire clinic right to your facility, at your convenience, with on-site medical surveillance testing.